 Pilot Licence Conversion

-Under European regulation, any pilot flying an EASA aircraft is required to hold an appropriate EASA Part-FCL licence and EASA medical certificate.
+Under European regulation, any pilot flying an EASA aircraft is required to hold an appropriate EASA Part-FCL licence and EASA medical certificate by April 2018.
 Full details are contained in EASA’s ‘Aircrew Regulation’.
 Separate licences are required for sailplanes (which includes powered sailplanes including TMGs), aeroplanes, helicopters and balloons.

-However, under a temporary ‘opt-out’ from the Aircrew Regulation, pilots of sailplanes (including powered sailplanes) can continue to operate under national requirements ie BGA and NPPL until 8 Apr 2020.
+EASA is reviewing the Part-FCL sailplane rules.
+As a result, pilots of EASA sailplanes (including powered sailplanes) can choose to continue to operate under national requirements (ie BGA and NPPL) until 8 Apr 2020.

 Sailplane pilots who choose to convert are directly supported through the conversion process by the BGA.
 To ensure that all pilots will eventually have the correct sailplane licence, ratings and certificates, the BGA has agreed with the CAA that the BGA will handle the application and checking process and make recommendations for licence issue to the CAA under a national Qualified Entity approval.
-Guidance is included in the BGA licence conversion application form and the BGA’s EASA Part-FCL licensing Frequently Asked Questions.EASA Licencing FAQ's
+The process is described below.
+Detailed guidance is included in the BGA licence conversion application form and the BGA’s EASA Part-FCL licensing Frequently Asked Questions.EASA Licencing FAQ's

-Aeroplane pilot licence conversions have to be managed by the CAA.
-Guidance is available on the CAA website here.
+Aeroplane pilot licence conversions have to be processed by the CAA.
+Guidance is available on the CAA website.